Chimalpopoca: Rule

-On the day of Chimalpopoca's coronation in 1417 (some sources say 1416 or 1418), his brother Tlacaelel I was named high priest.
-From this point on the ecclesiastical and governmental offices among the Aztecs were separate.

-When he assumed the throne at age 20, Tenochtitlan was a tributary of the Tepanec city of Azcapotzalco, which was ruled by his grandfather Tezozomoc.
+Chimalpopoca was crowned in 1417 (some sources say 1416 or 1418), at approximately 20 years old.
+At that time, Tenochtitlan was a tributary of the Tepanec city of Azcapotzalco, which was ruled by his grandfather Tezozomoc.
 This alliance, and the Mexicas' position within it, was strengthened by Tenochtitlan's loyalty during Tezozomoc's 1418 war with Ixtlilxochitl I of Texcoco.
 The conquered city was granted to Tenochtitlan as a tributary.

 Nezahualcoyotl, displaced prince of Texcoco, was living in the mountains.
 Chimalpopoca interceded with Tezozomoc on his behalf, and Tezozomoc agreed to allow Netzahualcoyotl to live in Tenochtitlan under his protection.

 In 1426 Tezozómoc assisted Chimalpopoca in the construction of a new aqueduct.
 This aqueduct was of wood, and ran from the elevated place of Chapultepec to Tenochtitlan.

 Chimalpopoca also had a causeway constructed to Tlacopan.
 The causeway contained openings spanned by wooden bridges, which were removed at night.

 Also during his reign he dedicated a stone for sacrifices in the Tlacocomoco section of Tenochtitlan.
-To him is attributed the conquest of Tequizquiac.
+The conquest of Tequizquiac is also attributed to him.

 Family

 Chimalpopoca was the son of Huitzilihuitl, the previous ruler, but there are some sources that say he was a son of Acamapichtli, the first ruler of Tenochtitlan, making him Huitzilihuitl's brother.
-Gerónimo de Mendieta, in his Historia eclesiástica indiana, notes the discrepancy and concludes that Huitzilihuitl, Chimalpopoca and Itzcoatl (Chimalpopoca's successor) must have been brothers, based on his understanding on the Aztec system of succession.
+Gerónimo de Mendieta, in his Historia eclesiástica indiana, notes the discrepancy and concludes that Huitzilihuitl, Chimalpopoca and Itzcoatl (Chimalpopoca's successor) must have been brothers, based on his understanding of the Aztec system of succession.

 He had many wives and children.
 One of the wives was his cousin Matlalatzin.
 His son was Tezozomoc, king of Ecatepec.

 Three versions of the family tree of the first Aztec rulers:

 Chimalpopoca was a grandson of Acamapichtli and Tezozomoc and half-brother of Moctezuma I.